-As per 31 December 2022, OEP 80 B.V., the main shareholder, holds 24.98 % of total shares outstanding.
-Other principal shareholders are presented in the notes of the financial statements of Cicor Technologies Ltd.
+As per 31 December 2023, OEP 80 B.V., the main shareholder, holds 24.97 % of the shares of Cicor Technologies Ltd. Other principal shareholders are presented in the notes of the financial statements of Cicor Technologies Ltd.

-Related-Party transaction
+Related-Party transactions

 In 2022 Cicor Anam Ltd, Vietnam, acquired a production building for VND 87 820 million (CHF 3.3 million) from Spartronics, which is controlled by the beneficial owner of Cicor's main shareholder OEP 80 B.V.
 In addition, Cicor Anam entered a lease agreement with Spartronics for the land on which the building is located for the term from January 2023 to February 2046 with a contract value of VND 15 094 million (CHF 0.6 million), which Cicor prepaid in full in 2022.

 OEP, the main shareholder, and Cicor entered into an agreement as part of the issuance of the MCN under which OEP provided a fully underwritten stand-by equity facility to Cicor (backstop).
 Under the agreement, OEP suspended its preferential subscription rights to acquire MCNs until the reopening and in addition stood ready to acquire all remaining MCNs up to the maximum principle amount of the MCN.
 OEP was compensated by a backstop fee of 150 bps of the backstopped amount, i.e. the percentage offered to other shareholders.
 The backstop fee was based on market rates for such services and payable under normal payment terms.
-In the reporting period, backstop fees of TCHF 652 were paid to OEP under this agreement.
+Backstop fees of TCHF 652 were paid to OEP in financial year 2022 under this agreement.
 For additional information on the MCN please refer to note 17.